kannandreams/kannandreams/README.md

 <h2 align="left"> About Me</h2>

-› Pi-shaped Software Engineer was coding from 2005.
+› Pi-shaped Software Engineer was coding from 2005. <br>
 › Specialized in Data Engineering, Analytics, and Machine Learning in Production.
-I am Data Guy by profession.
+I am Data Guy by profession. <br>
-› Worked for <100 people StartUps to 10000+ people Enterprises.
+› Worked for <100 people StartUps to 10000+ people Enterprises. <br>
 › Data Engineering & Machine Learning/AI experience is a perfect combo.
-I love to build Data Products / Infra.
+I love to build Data Products / Infra. <br>
-› Highly inclined towards product & strategic thinking that can help to bring the vision to Goals.
+› Highly inclined towards product & strategic thinking that can help to bring the vision to Goals. <br>
-› ENFJ (“The Protagonist”) is my personality trait as per the 16 Personalities test.
+› [ENFJ](https://www.16personalities.com/enfj-personality) (“The Protagonist”) is my personality trait as per the 16 Personalities test. <br>
-› Passionate about technology.
+› Passionate about technology. <br>
-› I do experimental open source projects.
+› I do experimental open source projects. <br>
-› Open to collaborate for open source projects, data consulting for non-profit orgs.
+› Open to collaborate for open source projects, data consulting for non-profit orgs. <br>
 › Fun fact: I am big fan of Egg Puffs 🥟.
 It was the only breakfast for 4 years 😄 but not anymore as habit.

 [Website](https://kannandreams.github.io/) | [LinkedIn](https://www.linkedin.com/in/kannandreams/)